 Studies like this one keep showing us that there are more and more ways we can adapt mindfulness for patients.

-We talk about some other adaptations in our Mindfulness webinar series.
+We talk about some other adaptations in our Mindfulness courses.

 Have you ever adapted a mindfulness exercise to fit a specific client need or situation?
 Please tell us about it – share your experience in the comments below.